Proclamation of accession of Charles III: Montserrat

-The proclamation in Montserrat took place at Salem Park at 7:55 a.m. (local time) on 11 September and was read out by Governor Sarah Tucker.
-It was followed by a rendition of God Save the King, a 21-gun salute and three cheers for King Charles III.
+The proclamation in Montserrat took place at Salem Park at 7:55 am (local time) on 11 September and was read by Governor Sarah Tucker.
+It was followed by a rendition of God Save the King, a 21-gun salute, and three cheers for King Charles III.

 Pitcairn Islands

 The proclamation in Pitcairn Islands, one of the smallest British overseas territories, took place at the town hall in Adamstown on 11 September.
-It was read out by Governor Iona Thomas via a video link from Wellington, New Zealand.
+It was read by Governor Iona Thomas via a video link from Wellington, New Zealand.

 Saint Helena, Ascension and Tristan da Cunha

-The proclamation in Saint Helena, Ascension and Tristan da Cunha took place at the Saint Helena Supreme Court in Jamestown at 10:30 a.m. on 11 September.
-It was read out by Governor Nigel Phillips.
+The proclamation in Saint Helena, Ascension and Tristan da Cunha took place at the Saint Helena Supreme Court in Jamestown at 10:30 am on 11 September.
+It was read by Governor Nigel Phillips.

 Whereas it has pleased Almighty God to call to His Mercy our late Sovereign Lady Queen Elizabeth the Second of Blessed and Glorious Memory, by whose Decease the Crown is solely and rightfully come to The Prince Charles Philip Arthur George;

 We, Nigel James Phillips and the citizens of St Helena, Ascension and Tristan da Cunha do now hereby with one voice and Consent of Tongue and Heart publish and proclaim that The Prince Charles Philip Arthur George is now, by the Death of our late Sovereign of Happy Memory, become our only lawful and rightful and Liege Lord Charles the Third, by the Grace of God of the United Kingdom of Great Britain and Northern Ireland and of His other Realms and Territories, King, Head of the Commonwealth, Defender of the Faith, to whom we do acknowledge all Faith and Obedience with humble Affection; beseeching God by whom Kings and Queens do reign to bless His Majesty with long and happy years to reign over us.

 Given under my hand at Jamestown, St Helena, this 11th day of September 2022.